wrroberts/wrroberts.github.io/index.md

 {% include section.html header="Teaching" %}

 I have formal teaching experience from Washington State University for courses in _Introductory Biology_, _Introductory Botany_, and _Systematic Botany_.
 My responsibilities included laboratory instruction and lecturing, curriculum development and course design, laboratory prep, writing quizzes and exams, performing course assessments, and providing office hours.
-I also pursued professional development opportunities and coursework for college teaching.
+I also pursued professional development opportunities and coursework to improve my college teaching skills.

-I began my interest in education as an undergraduate teaching assistant and supplemental instructory at Whitworth Universrity for courses in _General Biology_, _Plant Biology_, and _Genetics_.
-I provided laboratory instruction, organized and led study sessions, and creating study guides and worksheets to aid student learning.
+I began my interest in education as an undergraduate teaching assistant and supplemental instructor at Whitworth Universrity for courses in _General Biology_, _Plant Biology_, and _Genetics_.
+I provided laboratory instruction, organized and led study sessions, and created study guides and worksheets to aid student learning.

 {% include button.html label="Teaching details" link="/teaching" %}